SoyDiego/soydiego/README.md

 ## About Me

-💻 I'm Diego, <strong>Front-end Developer</strong>
+I'm Diego, <strong>Front-end Developer</strong>.

-👶 From Buenos Aires, Argentina 🇦🇷
+From Buenos Aires, Argentina 🇦🇷 and currently based in Barcelona, Spain 🇪🇸

-🗺️ Based in Barcelona, Spain 🇪🇸
+Here you will find all my projects, as well as my contributions to <strong>open-source projects</strong>.

 ## Skills
 <div align="center">